insitulabs/ISL_DataSystems/README.md

 1. ODK input forms are designed to allow researchers to collect data in a standardized way.
-1. The forms are loaded onto mobile devices (phone, tablet) using ODK Collect (Andriod) or GIC Collect (Os) and data is captured offline.
+2. The forms are loaded onto mobile devices (phones, tablets) using ODK Collect (Andriod) or GIC Collect (Os) and data is captured offline.
-1. When the mobile device acquire an internet connection, the data is uploaded to an [ODK Central](https://github.com/getodk/central) server.
+3. When the mobile devices acquire an internet connection, the data is uploaded to an [ODK Central](https://github.com/getodk/central) server.
-1. Within minutes the data is extracted from the [ODK Central](https://github.com/getodk/central) server and stored in a [MongoDB](https://www.mongodb.com) database.
-MongoDB allows for storing arbitrary documents, removing the complexity of fixed data typing or normalizing of raw data in the initial collection stage.
+4. Within seconds the data is copied from the [ODK Central](https://github.com/getodk/central) server to a [MongoDB](https://www.mongodb.com) database.
+MongoDB is an extremely flexible type of database for managing arbitrary documents and data values.
+It has been chosen for the ability to remove complexity of fixed data typing and normalizing of raw data in the initial data collection stages.
    * Note: The usage of [ODK Central](https://github.com/getodk/central) is not required.
-   The data system is designed to be data source agnostic.
+This system is designed to be data source agnostic.
-1. Our custom data viewer tool allows researchers to:
+5. The data viewer tool allows researchers to:
     * Manage access to the data.
        * Users are granted secure access to the system without the need to manage a password.
     * Review source data collections with basic filter and sorting options.